mikeoliphant/OpenSongChart/README.md

 }
 ```

-Chords indicate the fingers and frets per string:
+Chords indicate the fingers and frets per string (with "-1" indicating the string is unused)

 ```
 {